conorflynn/nipapd/README.rst

 Luckily setting up host bound container volumes is an easy way to circumvent that and allow easy config adjustments without needing to customize the image to care about additional environment variables.
+It will also allow your nipap-www container to share the same database as nipapd like they would being on the same machine.

 On your docker host simply create a directory that you want to resemble ``/etc/nipap``, create a container volume and mount to your nipapd instance.